-The Office of Communications and Public Relations produces The Reporter, an online newsletter for faculty and staff that is published electronically on a weekly basis during the fall and spring semesters and periodically during the summer months.
+University Communications and Marketing is responsible for producing Inside WCU, a digital newsletter for faculty and staff.
 The publication is designed to share university news, features and announcements that help connect faculty and staff in the WCU community’s collective endeavor to carry out the university’s mission.
-The Reporter is delivered via an email containing links to the latest relevant news and sent to faculty and staff.

 In addition to the faculty-staff newsletter, a wide array of other campus resources is available to assist members of the campus community in sharing information about their events and activities:

 Some university events and activities open to the general public may be of interest beyond the boundaries of campus.
 Local and regional newspapers and radio and television coverage often can help spread the news about your events and activities.
 The University News Services team is available to help.
 It is important to keep in mind that WCU is located in a largely weekly print media market, meaning advance notification is vital.
 University News Services must be informed about your event or activity a minimum of two weeks in advance – sooner whenever possible.
 Please use the link below to submit a story for consideration for news release.

 University Marketing and the WCU Print Shop can help you promote your event through a wide array of printed materials including posters, flyers, table tents, door hangers, sidewalk stickers, banners and more.
 Start by visiting branding.wcu.edu to find resources and guidelines.
 There you'll find links to submit a Creative Request for design assistance if needed.
 If your unit has internal design resources, you can learn more about signage options and submit designed materials for production by emailing firstname.lastname@example.org.